RensTillmann/super-forms/docs/contact-entries.md

 On this section you can define the columns as you wish.

-On each line you will define a column by seperating the field name and the column label with a pipe `|` symbol like so:
+On each line you will define a column by separating the field name and the column label with a pipe `|` symbol like so:

     first_name|First name
     address|Address